luizfelipedasilva678/shorcut/README.md

 # Shortcut

-Simple script to create an Application icons
+Simple script to create an Application icon

 ## How to use